 IV.
-PRE-APPLICATION CARD PROCESSING
+APPLICATION PROCESSING

-A. Distribution of Pre-Application Cards
+A. Distribution of Application Forms

-Management will provide a Pre-Application Card (Exhibit D) to all persons making inquiries about residing in the Development.
+Management will provide an Application Form (Exhibit B) to all persons making inquiries about residing in the Development, and to eligible RRC Applicants and Applicants for ACC-Assisted Units as defined in Section III A.

-B. Processing Pre-Application Cards
+B. Processing Applications

-- 1. Management will file and log in order of receipt all returned Pre-Application Cards, indicating the time and date received.
-The Pre-Application Card log (Exhibit D) will indicate whether the applicant has any priority or requested an accessible unit. - 2.
-Management does not have to accept Pre-Application Cards after the date on which the Development reached ninety-five percent (95%) occupancy and the applicable Waiting List, as herein described, has been closed.

-3. Management will maintain all Pre-Application Cards on-site for a period of three years, and will update information as necessary.
+- Management will file and log in order of receipt all returned Applications, indicating the time and date received.
+The Application Log (Exhibit C) will indicate whether the applicant has any priority or requested an accessible unit. - 2.
+Management does not have to accept Applications after the date on which the Development reached ninety-five percent (95%) occupancy and the applicable Waiting List, as herein described, has been closed. - 3.
+Management will maintain all Applications on-site for a period of three years, and will update information as necessary.